 Dried seedpods such as poppies, teasels and pinecones, the seedpods can be spray painted silver or gold to add interest to the wreath.

-If you do intend to use spray paint any bits do this in advance before you make the wreath to give the paint sufficient time to dry.
+If you do intend to use spray paint, do this in advance before you make the wreath to give the paint sufficient time to dry.

 To make the wreath

-To add pine cones, wrap some wire around the bottom layer of the cone seeds, and twist the two wire stems firmly together and push the wire into the wreath and twist them collectively at the again of the wreath.
-You could also wire on Xmas baubles.
+To add pine cones, wrap some wire around the bottom layer of the cone seeds, and twist the two wire stems firmly together, push the wire into the wreath and twist them at

 When the wreath is completed hang it on your entrance door.